efrei-ADDA84/MaFraONIA/README.md

 Ensure these resources are created and configured correctly in your Azure account.
 The required secrets (`AZURE_CREDENTIALS`, `ACR_LOGIN_SERVER`, and `OPENWEATHER_API_KEY`) should be stored in the GitHub repository's Secrets for the CI/CD pipeline to function properly.

+## Prometheus Monitoring

+This application is configured to expose metrics that can be scraped by Prometheus at the `/metrics` endpoint.
+To access these metrics, navigate to `http://<host>:8080/metrics`, where `<host>` is the host or IP address where the application is running.

+### Interpreting Metrics

+- `weather_requests_total`: This counter metric tracks the total number of requests made to the main API endpoint.
+Incremented each time the `/` endpoint is accessed to fetch weather data.

 ## License

 Copyright (c) 2024.